 If you are delayed by a previous teacher, ask them for a note explaining your lateness.
 Unexplained lateness will result in time made up during break times.

 I need to go to the toilet during class time?

 Ask your class teacher for permission.
 If your teacher gives you permission, they will give you a note or “out of class pass”.
-You will then need to sign a toilet key out from the Deputy Principal office to access the toilet.
+You will then need to log the toilet pass ipad in the Deputy Principal office before accessing your year group's allocated toilet block.
 It is preferred that you try and go to the toilet during break times.